Skip to content

 Module Description

-conversation Persists conversation history between the user and the agent.
+conversation Persists LLM conversation history between tasks with the same session_id.

 Session IDs